YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

  4. ghost collide with pellet ("nothing should happen")
  5. pellet collide with a ghost (shouldn't happen at all, because pellet should be able to move at least it isn't specified in user stories)

-for the 5 collisions that shouldn't happen (see exercise 5) : because it is not specified in the user stories what should happen, we have just tested what we assumed should/ shouldn't happen.
+ Because pellets shouldn't be able to move (according to user stories) we have not included it as a collider in the decision table.
+Hence, we don't have test cases where the pellet is a collider.

  #### Exercise 6